westonbelk/homepage/_writeups/2023-sunshine/Knowledge Repository.md

 03016.wav
 ```

-Doing a bit of analysis on the folder, even though we have 3016 .wav files only 33 of them are unique.
+Doing a bit of analysis on the folder, even though there are 3016 .wav files only 33 of them are unique.

 ```
 $ md5sum snapshots/*.wav | cut -d ' ' -f 1 | sort | uniq | wc -l
 33
 ```

-I exported the unique .wav files to a directory.
+I exported the unique .wav files to a directory named by hash to make them a bit easier to work with.
 From there, I used a combination of morse2ascii and the previously mentioned online morse code decoder to build a mapping between .wav file hash and the corresponding letter(s) from the NATO phonetic alphabet.

 ```python
 def write_unique():